What's OnSunday 24th June, 2018

 We have on show many different breeds, some old ones and some new ones.
 If you are not sure what they are just ask the Secretary, or anyone with a stewards badge, and I’m sure you will find them very helpful and of course, if you only want a pet, there’s always someone with something in the shed at home that maybe suitable, if not they usually know someone with the breed you want, so please come and have a look round.

-There will be no Poultry, Ducks, Pigeon and other fancy fowl at this year’s show.
+Poultry, Ducks, Pigeon and other fancy fowl.

 Bees and Honey.
 The Derbyshire Beekeepers Association will put on an exhibition showing beekeeping from the past and present.
 The usual exhibits of different hives showing their constituent parts.
 A single frame observation hive, which is designed to show visitors a cross sectional view of bees at work will be one of our main attractions.
 We shall also have a large variety of Derbyshire honey for sale.
 Stewards will be available to discuss the fundamentals of beekeeping to beginners and people who would like to take up the craft.